 Conclude your strides for the day with a meal at one of the region's Black-owned businesses.
 Noisette is a French-style bakery with delicious baked goods, soups and sandwiches, or head to the Once Famous Grill for some favorite food truck fare.

 For a bonus stop while you are downtown (this is not on the app tour), check out the magnificent Martin Luther King Jr. mural on Oak St (cross street is 11th Ave).
-This artistic tribute was painted as part of Eugene's 20x21 EUG legacy mural project that brought in street artists from around the world to create over twenty paintings for the World Athletics Championships Oregon22, taking place in the summer of 2022 at Hayward Field.
+This artistic tribute was painted as part of Eugene's 20x21 EUG legacy mural project that brought in street artists from around the world to create over twenty paintings for the World Athletics Championships Oregon22, which took place in the summer of 2022 at Hayward Field.

 West Eugene Tour